Confirm whether launch timing fits

 Waiting moves the monthly rate from $2,190 to $2,790 for the same 10-account structure.

-These are the main reasons teams settle the launch-versus-later timing question here before moving into signup or direct contact.
+These are the main reasons teams choose the current launch window before signup or direct contact.

-Launch Partner pricing is the current lower-rate window, while later public pricing keeps the same structure at a higher monthly rate shown on this page.
+Launch Partner pricing is the current lower-rate window, while later public pricing keeps the same structure at a higher monthly rate shown here.

-The launch window already supports annual billing, so teams comparing now versus later can settle both timing and billing posture in one pass before final written acceptance confirms exact commercial terms.
+The launch window already supports annual billing, so teams comparing now versus later can settle both timing and billing posture before final written acceptance confirms exact commercial terms.

-Once the rate difference is clear here, the team can move directly to pricing, launch terms, product fit, or contact instead of re-reading the same commercial explanation.
+Once the rate difference is clear, the team can move directly to pricing, launch terms, product fit, or contact.

 Short answers for teams comparing now versus later public rates once the launch-window math is already clear.